cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 Your inspiration for this exercise is the [`index.ts`](https://github.com/deus-labs/cosmjs-template/blob/main/index.ts) file.
 It is written in Typescript, which is [compiled into Javascript](https://github.com/deus-labs/cosmjs-template/blob/main/tsconfig.json#L3) before [being interpreted](https://github.com/deus-labs/cosmjs-template/blob/main/package.json#L25) by NodeJs.
 If you open the folder in [Visual Studio Code](https://code.visualstudio.com/Download), the IDE should give you all the coding help you require.

-This specific `index.ts` example makes use of the CosmJs client for CosmWasm.
+This specific `index.ts` example makes use of the CosmJS client for CosmWasm.
 However, for the exercise you need a _regular_ client.
 Create a new file `experiment.ts` and add it as a run target in `package.json`:

 ```json
 ...